-Mostly Jazz, Funk & Soul Festival is a small music festival for approximately 3000 people, set in a private park in a suburb of Birmingham.
-The site is on a slope and the terrain is mostly grass and can be uneven.
-There is a loose dirt/gravel path leading from the entrance to the arena and food stalls.
+Mostly Jazz, Funk & Soul Festival is a small music festival for approximately 3000 people, set in a private park in the suburb of Moseley, Birmingham.
+For access, please bare in mind that the site is on a slope and the terrain is mostly grass and can be uneven.
+In addition, there is a loose dirt/gravel path leading from the entrance to the arena and food stalls.

-A Personal Assistant wristband is available free of charge if you are a deaf or disabled person who requires assistance to access the festival.
-You will need to buy your ticket as normal and email us proof of purchase, for example – a copy of the E-Ticket .
+A Personal Assistant wristband is available free of charge if you are a deaf or disabled adult (aged 18+) who requires assistance to access the festival.
+You will need to buy your ticket as normal and email us proof of purchase: for example, a copy of the E-Ticket.
 You will also need to supply proof of eligibility, this might be

 – Front page of Attendance Allowance letter (no specific rate)

-– Evidence of being registered severely sight impaired (blind)
+– Evidence that you are registered severely sight impaired (blind)

 – Recognised Assistance Dog ID card

-There are no car parks at the festival.
-It is located in a busy suburban village with limited street parking.
-There is a small pay & display car park 5 minutes walk away.
+The festival is located in a busy suburban village with limited street parking.
+Therefore there is no parking at the festival.
+However, there is a small pay & display car park 5 minutes walk away.